muhmmdfrd/muhmmdfrd/README.md

 - 👋 Hi, I’m @muhmmdfrd
-- 👀 I’m interested in C# and React
+- 👀 I’m interested in C# and ReactTS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React Native and Flutter
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---